 Old Testament Conscience Programming for the Future of Present Day Christians

-Programming the naysayer's conscience: (Heb.
+Before the naysayers can work up a head of steam and start arguing; "This is about the Old Testament (O.T.) covenant of blood sacrifice people and it don't apply to Christians who are under the New Testament (N.T.) covenant of grace."
+Please see this N.T. scripture and try to understand (Heb.
 9:14-28 esp.
-V.18-23 esp.
-V.23 keyword: patterns: defined: a sign suggestive of something, representation, a figure, an example= written as ensample) Before the naysayers can work up a head of steam and start arguing; "This is about the Old Testament (O.T.) covenant of blood sacrifice people and it don't apply to Christians who are under the New Testament (N.T.) covenant of grace."
+V.18-23 and V.23 keyword: patterns: defined: an exhibit for imitation or warning, specimen, adumbration: which is defined: foretell, foreshadow, to represent, example, predict, a prophesy)

 (Heb.
-9:8-12 then V.24-28) The first thing the naysayers need to remember is the grace covenant was put into effect by the death of Jesus when He became our blood sacrifice just like every blood sacrifice in the O.T. had represented (prophesy) because (Heb.
+9:7-28 esp.
+V.19-26) The naysayers need to remember the grace covenant was put into effect by the death of Jesus when He became our blood sacrifice just like every blood sacrifice in the O.T. had foretold (prophesy) because (Heb.
 9:22) without the shedding of blood there is NO remission of sin.
 BUT:

-The third thing to remember is (Gal.
+They also need to remember is (Gal.
 3:22-29) the Jewish Law of Moses was the Jew's schoolmaster to bring them to Christ so they would recognize Jesus the Messiah and come to the New Grace covenant sealed by the blood of Jesus.
-(Luke 5:15) Lots of individual Jews came to Jesus but the nation of Israel and the majority of Jews refused God's offer out of pride, ignorance, etc. (Matt.
+(Luke 5:15) Lots of individual Jews came to Jesus but the nation of Israel and the majority of Jews refused God's offer because of pride, ignorance, false leadership, etc. (Matt.
 26:63-67) and killed Jesus because He said he is the Son of God.
 (John 4:21-24 esp.
 V.22) Salvation is of the Jews.
 (Matt.
 5:18) Jesus and the twelve disciples/apostles who followed Him were O.T.
 Jews.

 Conscience programming for Christians: (Num.
 13:8 and V.16 Joshua got his name changed from O-shea to Je-hosh'ua.
 (Num.17:9) Moses called him Joshua.
 THEN: Num.
 14:6-10 Joshua gave his report concerning the promised land of Canaan AND: Num.
 14:25-38 he had to endure the forty year curse God placed on Israel because of their doubt).